 3.Z.4.1.1 Trigger Events

-The Clinical Mapping Requester can request a the mapping table when it is preparing itself to map several codes from one coding system to another
+The Clinical Mapping Requester can request the mapping table when it is preparing itself to map several codes from one coding system to another.

 3.Z.4.1.2 Message Semantics

 The message is a FHIR query requesting a ConceptMap resource using an HTTP GET and the source and target query parameters.